amidaware/tacticalrmm/docs/docs/howitallworks.md

 #### NATS API service

-The NATS API service appears to bridge the connection between the NATS server and database, allowing the agent to save (i.e. push) information in the database.
+The NATS API service is a very light golang wrapper to replace traditional http requests sent to django.
+The agent sends the data to nats-api which is just always listening for agent requests (on Port 4222).
+It then saves the data to postgres directly.

 ???+ note "systemd config"